menandmice/micetro_docs/guides/reference/central_entra.rst

       * Python is installed in the "Default" environment.

-      * If Python is not available in the PATH the following line can be added to the preferences.cfg file to specify where it can be found:
+      * If Python is not available in the PATH the following line can be added to the ``preferences.cfg`` file to specify where it can be found:

          PythonExecutablePath = "C:\\Python\\python.exe"

-      * Path for preferences.cfg:
+      * Path for ``preferences.cfg``:

          * Windows - C:\\ProgramData\\Men and Mice\\Central\\preferences.cfg

          * Linux - /var/mmsuite/mmcentral/preferences.cfg

         ..
 Note::
-            A Central restart is required after this statement is added to the Preferences.cfg file.
+            A Central restart is required after this statement is added to the ``preferences.cfg`` file.

    2. **Create a new directory called "extensions"** in the Central data directory.